Find the perfect pillow to match your style

-Choosing a pillow suited to your sleeping style is an important factor in getting a good night’s sleep.
-Spending a little extra on a good pillow goes a long way to providing a more comfortable sleeping environment, and quality products tend to last longer.
+Choosing the correct pillow for your sleeping style is an important factor that’s quite often overlooked.
+There are pillows specially designed to make sleep more comfortable for different types of sleepers.
+Spending a little extra on a good pillow will go a long way to providing a more comfortable sleep, and quality products also last longer.

 What’s the perfect pillow thickness?

-The comfort of a pillow depends a lot on the firmness of your bed, and your personal sleeping style.
-If you have a soft bed, you may find a slightly lower pillow more comfortable than what’s recommended for your sleeping style, as this works with your body sinking a little lower into the bed.
+How comfortable you find a pillow depends a lot on the firmness of your bed, and your personal sleeping style.
+If you have a soft bed, you may find a slightly lower pillow more comfortable than what’s normally recommended for your sleeping style, as this works with your body sinking a little lower into the bed.

 When should you replace it?

-Polyester pillows generally don’t last long, and the contents tend to shift creating hollows.
+Polyester pillows generally don’t last long, and the contents tend to shift creating -`+lows.

 Down Alternatives and Gel pillows often lack the support and firmness needed for side sleepers.
 They also tend to clump and become lumpy and uncomfortable with age.

-Which is the best pillows for Side Sleepers?
+Which are the best pillows for Side Sleepers?

-Side sleepers needs a pillow to stay firm through the night, without the fill collapsing in on itself.
+Side sleepers need a pillow to stay firm through the night, without the fill collapsing in on itself.
 Any of the 4 pillow types listed below are ideal for side sleepers.